by John Grant

 A diabetic diet is always a part of the treatment program for diabetic persons.
 Health practitioners always emphasize the need of vegetables, whole grains and fruits to be a part of a person’s diabetic diet.

 One does not need to go through a restrictive diet but rather observe to eat healthy foods that are low in calories and fats and are naturally rich in vitamins and nutrients.
 In fact this diet is considered to be ideal for everyone even for non diabetic individuals.

-planning for a healthy diabetic diet there are three major things to keep in mind.
+When planning for a healthy diabetic diet there are three major things to keep in mind.
 First is to eat foods rich in starches of at least six servings daily.
 Breads, starchy vegetables and cereals are example of starchy foods that can maintain the blood sugar level needed daily by the body.

 Second is to eat vegetables and fruits everyday since these groups of foods are rich in fiber that helps reduce the glucose absorption from the intestine.
 This would mean preventing immediate deprivation of the body from sugar which is broken down to glucose and to be absorbed by the intestines.